MarcusAichmayr/elementary_vectors/README.md

-# Sign vectors
+# Elementary vectors

 ## Description

-a Sage package to work with elementary vectors, sign vectors and oriented matroids
+a SageMath package to work with elementary vectors, linear inequality systems, sign vectors and oriented matroids

-This package is still in development.
-Please inform me if something doesn't work as expected.

 ## License